johncmanuel/registers.johncarlomanuel.com/src/content/post/setting-up-ssh-for-github-on-windows-and-wsl2/index.md

 You may close PowerShell.

-Next, in another terminal add your SSH **private** key to the ssh-agent.
+Next, in another terminal of your choice, add your SSH **private** key to the ssh-agent.

 ```bat
 ssh-add C:/Users/<name of your user folder>/.ssh/id_<algorithm used>